tmwine/github-upload/README.md

 ### Variable types

+Some of the more important variables and data structures used in the routines are listed here.

 - data_header--an Octave structure describing the sequence type (and regularity template information); its fields are:
   - .k_sym (scalar): number of symbols